Living Resource

 Best for: Creative image and video workflows

 Strengths: Visual pipeline building, strong community extensions, easy iteration.
+The standard path for Wan2.2 and open-video generation workflows.

 Limits: Operational governance is weaker than code-first stacks.